wngaw/wngaw.github.io/_posts/2019-05-06-neural-networks.md

 - $$g(x)$$ is an activation function
 - $$Z^{L-1}$$ is a vector consisting the weighted sum of inputs for each node in layer $$L-1$$

-Once the error terms have been computed, we can then compute the gradients using the following derived formula:
+Once the error terms have been computed, we can then compute the gradients using the following derived formula (assuming the regularisation parameter $$\lambda$$ = 0):

 $$
 \begin{align}